436th Operations Support Squadron: History of the 436th Operations Support Squadron

 The 436th Operations Support Squadron activated on 1 December 1991, in compliance with the U.S. Air Force Chief of Staff's reorganization plan.
 It is a professional team providing dependable air traffic control, airfield management, weather, intelligence, life support, tactics, mission planning and aircrew training services to the Eagle Wing and its worldwide customers.
 The squadron has over 150 people assigned to complete its mission.
 The airfield operations flight consists of air traffic control and airfield management branches.
 The flight provides support for all aircraft and aircrews stationed on and transiting DAFB.
 The air traffic control branch consists of the tower and radar approach control while the airfield management branch is responsible for the airfield and base operations.
 The life support flight provides aircrew with emergency oxygen masks, flotation equipment, emergency signaling equipment, protective helmets, and aircrew chemical ensembles.
 The flight conducts training on life support equipment, chemical defense and combat survival.
 The current operations flight provides current intelligence information in support of the wing's global airlift mission.
 The intelligence flight provides current intelligence information in support of the wing's global airlift mission.
 The weather flight provides 24-hour weather support to DAFB and surrounding communities.
 Services consist of forecasting, observing and severe weather warning notification, in protection of over $5.8 billion of vital assets.
 In addition, the flight provides weather briefing services to all aircrews operating out of DAFB and to U.S. Army and Air Force National Guard units across the northeastern U.S. The weapons and tactics flight enhances the flying squadrons’ readiness for combat missions by developing and training combat environment tactics and through combat mission planning support, tactical deception planning and quality assurance.
 The training flight is responsible for the overall management of the Wing's aircrew flight and ground training program.
 They ensure operational capabilities are met through development and implementation of standardized training programs.
-The training flight schedules, coordinates, and monitors equipment utilization and the contractor's compliance with the multimillion-dollar aircrew training system contract.
-The 436th Operation Support Squadron is dedicated to supporting Global Reach for America.
-Diversity is our strength, excellence our goal/standard.”
+The training flight schedules, coordinates, and monitors equipment utilization and the contractor's compliance with the multimillion-dollar aircrew training system contract.”